-Any student who, prior to acceptance at Mitchell College has accumulated college credits at another institution must submit transcripts of those credits, prior to acceptance as a degree candidate, if the student wishes to have those credits applied to a Mitchell curriculum.
-In order to be accepted as transfer credit, a course must have a grade of "C" or better (except in the case of a repeat course, which must have a grade of "C" or better), fit into the Mitchell curriculum, satisfying a requirement or elective and carry credit from an accredited institution.
-Credits which are not applicable to the student's curriculum at Mitchell, even though they may otherwise be perfectly acceptable for transfer, will not be accepted.
-If a student changes majors, it may be necessary to review the original award of transfer credit in reference to the newly selected major.
+Any student who, prior to acceptance at Mitchell College has accumulated college credits at another institution must submit official transcripts of those credits, prior to acceptance as a degree candidate, if the student wishes to have those credits applied to a Mitchell curriculum.
+In order to be accepted as transfer credit, a course must have a grade of "C-" or better (except in the case of a repeat course, which must have a grade of "C" or better), fit into the Mitchell curriculum, satisfying a requirement or elective and carry credit from an accredited institution.
+Credits which are not applicable to the Mitchell curriculum, even though they may otherwise be perfectly acceptable for transfer, will not be accepted for credit.
 The grades earned for transfer credits cannot in any way be used to calculate the student's grade point average at Mitchell.
+Some transfer credits may not apply in their chosen major.